justjoshtings/Personal-Website/README.md

 ## Acknowledgments

 I do not own any code or frameworks that was used.
-Hat tip to anyone who's code was used.
+Hat tip to anyone whose code was used.